How Anger Damages Relationships. Why your relationships fail

 Seek support from a Clinical Psychologist or a Therapist

-Both can help you explore your own anger with the Anger Iceberg, a model which suggests that beneath a person's outwardly expressed anger lies underlying issues and other complex emotions like fear, shame, and hurt.
+Both can help you explore your own anger with the anger iceberg, a model which suggests that beneath a person's outwardly expressed anger lies underlying issues and other complex emotions like fear, shame, and hurt.

 FAQ